Riley Greene Preview, Player Props: Tigers vs. Cubs

 Riley Greene At The Plate

-- In 29.5% of his games this year, Greene has had at least one RBI.
-He's picked up more than one in 5.7% and driven in three or more of his team's runs in one contest.
+- In 26 games this year (29.2%), Greene has picked up an RBI, and in five of those games (5.6%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.